How do your nutritional needs change with age?

 Dairy products such as milk, cheese and yoghurt are well known as a rich source of calcium but did you know they also contain other nutrients which are essential for bones like high quality protein and phosphorus?
 Some dairy products are also fortified with vitamin D, a nutrient that helps calcium absorption.

 Adolescence is also a time of increasing independence and autonomy with food.
-Unfortunately, if left to their own devices, teens often choose junk foods and sugary drinks over more nutritious options like milk.
-Encourage water and plain milk as the best beverage choices where possible and use healthy snacks as a way to combat hunger between meals (and sneak in a bit more nutrition where you can!).
+Unfortunately, if left to their own devices, teens often choose junk foods and sugary drinks over more nutritious option like milk.
+Encourage water and milk as the best beverage choices where possible and use healthy snacks as a way to combat hunger between meals (and sneak in a bit more nutrition where you can!).
 Nutritious grab-n-go breakfast options like smoothies or fruit and wholegrain toast can be helpful for teens that don’t sit still long enough to eat breakfast at the table.

 After all those years of growth, development and change, adulthood is all about maintaining that healthy body we’ve spent years building.
 Good nutrition with enough protein, calcium, vitamin D and phosphorus is important to help maintain healthy bones and muscles – both of which naturally tend to decrease as we age.
 B vitamins and iron help us stay active and full of energy as we go about our daily lives.